-In late spring 1947, my mother, Yvonne and Bernd (another brother, Charles, would be born in South Africa in 1952) came to visit me in Orbe.
-Bernd was about 7 and had never seen an orange.
-He bit into the first one he got, skin and all.
-I took him up the Suchet.
+During my family's visit to Orbe, I took Bernd to the Suchet.
 To get there one had to cycle to the village below the mountain and then walk up on skis.
 Climbing skins attached under skis prevent sliding and allow one to walk straight up.
 I put Bernd and the skis on the bicycle; he told me later that it was tricky to sit straight on the metal bar.
 Skiing down, I tried to keep him standing upright on the back of my skis.
 Unsuccessful!
 He flew spectacularly in an arc before hitting the snowy ground - fortunately unhurt.
 We continued, Bernd walking beside a very slowly skiing older brother.
 He has never forgotten this expedition and still talks about it.